Frequented Asked Questions¶

 ProjectKBean

-KBean provides IDE sync out-of-the-box but you may prefer to not use it.
+provide IDE synchronization out-of-the-box, but you may prefer not to use them.

 as usual.